-Investment fund managers must have in place an electronic portfolio records system with facilities to record and report up-to-date information concerning changes in the assets contained in the various portfolios managed by it and also in subscription and redemption orders, and which has facilities for the mandatory disclosure of information and conforms with the requirements of internal control and supervision by the MNB.
+Investment fund managers must have in place an electronic portfolio records system with facilities to provide accurate and up-to-date information concerning changes in the assets contained in the various portfolios and also in subscription and redemption orders, and which has facilities for the mandatory disclosure of information and conforms with the requirements of internal control and supervision by the MNB.
 Investment fund managers must ensure a high level of security during electronic data processing as well as the integrity and confidentiality of the recorded information.